R-Lum/RLumCarlo/README.md

 ## <span class="glyphicon glyphicon-euro"></span> Funding

-The development of RLumCarlo benefitted from the support by various funding bodies:
+The development of RLumCarlo benefited from the support by various funding bodies:

   - The initial work by Johannes Friedrich, Sebastian Kreutzer and